City of Hope (organization): Orange County campus

 City of Hope is building a $200 million, six-story cancer hospital, which will anchor its Lennar Foundation Cancer Center in Irvine, in Orange County.
 The center is slated to open in 2025.
+City Of Hope Orange County Cancer Specialty Hospital opened around December 2025.
+In 2026, City of Hope partnered with other organizations on an art installation at South Coast Plaza.
+They also sponsored an art installation at a parking garage in Newport Beach, California.